norveclibalikci/itucsdb1629/docs/developer/Burak Karakan.rst

       from Home import home
       from Post import post

-      # Register the blueprints for different team members, in order to minimize the conflicts.
+      # Register the blueprints for different team members to minimize the conflicts.
       app = Flask(__name__)
       app.register_blueprint(home)
       app.register_blueprint(auth)